 There are several paths crime analysts can take to enter this field.
 Here is one of the most common courses:

-Courses that students are required to complete provide a solid foundation in criminal analysis theory, research theories, criminal behavior, and intelligence analysis.
+Courses that criminal analyst students must complete provide a solid foundation in criminal analysis theory, research theories, criminal behavior, and intelligence analysis.
 This program also emphasizes writing and presentation skills, so analysts will have the tools to convey their conclusions.

 Certification for crime analysts is optional, although highly recommended.
 Holding a certificate demonstrates to employers a high level of competency in the field and can help established professionals with career advancement.

-Some programs, such as the ones recognized by the California Department of Justice, award certification upon completion of a program.
+Some programs, such as those recognized by the California Department of Justice, award certification upon completion of a program.
 Other certifications must be earned through testing.

 The two primary certifications analysts earn through testing are the Certified Law Enforcement Analyst (CLEA) through the International Association of Crime Analysts (IACA) or the Criminal Intelligence Certified Analyst (CICA) through the International Association of Law Enforcement Intelligence Analysts (IALEIA).